 “A” number is short for Alien Registration Number.
-It is a unique seven-, eight- or nine-digit number assigned to a noncitizen.
-The 9-digit USCIS number listed on permanent resident green cards issued after May 10, 2010, is the same as the A-number.
+It is a unique seven-, eight-, or nine-digit number assigned to a noncitizen.
+The nine-digit USCIS number listed on permanent resident green cards issued after May 10, 2010, is the same as the A-number.
 The A-number can also be found on the back of green cards.

-On green card issued after May 10, 2010, the A-number is the same as the USCIS number, found on the front of your green card.
+On green cards issued after May 10, 2010, the A-number is the same as the USCIS number, found on the front of your green card.

-On Employment Authorization Documents (work permits) the A-number is the same as the USCIS number.
+On Employment Authorization Documents (also called work permits), the A-number is the same as the USCIS number.

 On Immigrant Visas, the A-number is listed as the “Registration Number” and can be found on the front of the card.